marcelpetersen/mobil/_posts/2019-07-19-3-predictions-for-smart-cities.md

 featured_image: "/uploads/2019/07/12/city1.jpeg"
 excerpt: The term "smart city" conjures up images of futuristic cityscapes and autonomous vehicles.
 But what features will really define the smart cities of tomorrow?
+tags: []
+share_image: ''
+sticky_post: false
+hidden: false

 ---
 A smart city is generally defined as a city that utilizes information and communication technologies to allocate its resources in a sustainable way and improve the quality of life for its citizens.

 The concept is quite cool, of course.
-When we imagine megacities of the future, it’s fun to consider the possibility of living in a “digitized” home that can manage a household more wisely than we can, or driving to work in a autonomous car or a superbus that speeds along on the highway at 250 km/h.
+When we imagine megacities of the future, it’s fun to consider the possibility of living in a high-tech home that can manage a household more wisely than we can, or driving to work in a autonomous car or a superbus that speeds along on the highway at 250 km/h.
 But are these projections realistic?
 Here are three predictions we think will _actually_ define the smart cities of tomorrow.

 ![](/uploads/2019/07/19/Screenshot 2019-07-19 at 14.45.12.png)